bestguy/sveltestrap/Readme.md

 </head>
 ```

-Or add from your Svelte app:
+Or from your Svelte app, either:

 ```html
 <svelte:head>